-Joan Mannick, M.D., has served as our Chief Medical Officer and as a member of our board of directors since March 2017.
+Joan Mannick, M.D., has served as our Chief Medical Officer since March 2017 and served as a member of our board of directors from March 2017 to November 2017.
 From November 2010 until March 2017, Dr. Mannick was Senior Director and subsequently Executive Director in the Translated Medical Division of NIBR, where Dr. Mannick led the clinical program at NIBR that targets pathways regulating aging to treat aging-related conditions.
 Prior to joining NIBR in 2010, Dr. Mannick was a Medical Director at Genzyme from 2007 to 2010 working in multiple therapeutic areas and a faculty member at Harvard Medical School from 1991 to 1999 and University of Massachusetts Medical School from 2000 to 2011.
 Her NIH-sponsored laboratory focused on the role of protein S-nitrosylation in physiology and pathophysiology.
 Dr. Mannick received her A.B. from Harvard College and her M.D. from Harvard Medical School.
 She completed her residency in Internal Medicine at Brigham and Women's Hospital and an Infectious Disease fellowship as part of the Harvard Combined Infectious Disease Program.
-We believe that Dr. Mannick is qualified to serve on our board of directors due to her industry and technical experience in the field in which we operate.